-If you participated in your employer's retirement plan—such as a 401(k), 403(b), or 457(b) plan—in 2013 you may qualify for an annual IRS tax credit, just by saving for retirement.
+If you participate in your employer's retirement plan—such as a 401(k), 403(b), or 457(b) plan—in 2017 you may qualify for an annual IRS tax credit, just by saving for retirement.
 Depending on your individual circumstances, the Saver's Credit may help reduce your overall annual income tax.

 How to qualify for the Saver's Credit

 You qualify if you meet all of the following criteria:

 - You contribute to an employer-sponsored retirement plan (401(k), 403(b), 457) or to an IRA (Roth or Traditional)

 - You are 18 years of age or older

 - You were not a full-time student during the calendar year

 - You are not claimed as a dependent on another person's income tax return